 - Keep appointments and be prompt.
 Your appointment time is reserved especially for you.
 If you find you need to cancel or change an appointment, please call AT LEAST 24 HOURS IN ADVANCE.
-If you find that you are going to be late to an appointment, please let the Counseling Center know.
+If you find that you are going to be late to an appointment, please let Counseling & Psychological Services know.
 PLEASE NOTE: While there currently is no additional fee for services, missed appointments, especially no-shows, will count toward your maximum allowable sessions.
 If you have 2 or more no-call/no-show appointments, your sessions may be terminated so other students can be served.

 Exceptions to Confidentiality:

 - If there is a risk of imminent danger to yourself or another person.